 Fall Applicants

-D1 December 19, 19 0 (15 Yes No

-D1 Does your institution enroll please skip to Section E) · X

-D1 If yes, may transfer student credit by transferring credits completed at other colleges earned from cou х
+D1 Yes No Does your institution enroll transfer students?
+(If no, please skip to Section E) х If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?

-D2 Provide the number of stude students in Fall 2012. ents who applied, were admitted l, and enrolled as s degree-seeking transfer
+D2 Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2013.

 D2 Applicants Admitted Applicants Enrolled Applicants

-D2 Men 7 7 7 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 т фризания
+D2 Men

 D2 Women

-D2 Total 397 359 213
+D2 Total 412 401 224

-Application for Admis
+Application for Admission

-D3 Indicate terms for which tra •
+D3 Indicate terms for which transfers mav enroll [.]
+00 maiouto CITIO 101 willout uanoicio indy Crinon.

 D3 Fall X

 D3 Winter

 D3 Spring X

 D3 Summer

-D4 V N-

-D4 D4 Must a transfer applicant ha we a minimum n imber of Yes No

-D4 Must a transfer applicant hat credits completed or else m freshman? х

-D4 If yes, what is the minimum of measure? number of credits s and the unit 24
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
+24

-D5 Indicate all items required of f transfer student s to apply for a dmission:
+D5 Indicate all items required of transfer students to apply for admission:

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript Х
+D5 High school transcript х

-D5 College transcript(s) X
+D5 College transcript(s) х

 D5 Essay or personal statement x

-D5 Interview Х
+D5 Interview х

-D5 Standardized test scores Х
+D5 Standardized test scores х

-D5 Statement of good standing from prior institution(s) X
+Statement of good standing from prior institution(s) х

-D6 If a minimum high school gr of transfer applicants, speci
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

+D7

-D7 If a minimum college grade transfer applicants, specify required of 2.3
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

+2.3

-D8 List any other application re quirements speci fic to transfer a applicants:
+D8 List any other application requirements specific to transfer applicants:

-D9 List application priority, clos are reviewed on a continuo
+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 12/1 Х
+D9 Fall 12/1 х

 D9 Winter

 D9 Spring

 D9 Summer

-Yes No
+D10 Yes No

-D10 NIO

-CDS-D Page 12

-D10 Does an open admission policy, if reported, apply to Х transfer students?
-D11 Describe additional requirements for transfer admission, if applicable: Character reference, letter of recommendation required Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: D13 Number Unit Type D13 Maximum number of credits or courses that may be 70 transferred from a two-year institution: D14 Number Unit Type D14 Maximum number of credits or courses that may be 96 transferred from a four-year institution: D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 24 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 32 D17 Describe other transfer credit policies: AP, CLEP, and Dantes exams (maximum of 30 units) are accepted toward bachelor's degree.
-For students entering from a California community college, both the CSU and
+D10 Does an open admission policy, if reported, apply to transfer students? x D11 Describe additional requirements for transfer admission, if an recommendation required oplicable: Chara acter reference, l etter of Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: 1] D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 70 D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 96 D15 Minimum number of credits that transfers must complete at 7 your institution to earn an associate degree: 24 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 32 D17 Describe other transfer credit policies: AP, CLEP and Dantes toward bachelor's degree.
+For students entering from a Calif